sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/README.md

 So there's two basic steps to this.

+0. wrangle and get everything setup
 1. Generate a single timeseries dataset for SAA s.a.
 2. Fit that timeseries to the "tipping point" equation
+3. an animation to show the field strength gradient over time

 # Key concerns?
 Strength of geomagnetic field going back till 1590